nslay/bleak/README.md

 There are currently no built-in functions like min/max/exp or any syntax to reference vector components.

 ## Subgraph Declarations
 Subgraphs are declared immediately after variables (if any).
-They recursively define graphs which follow the structure mentioned [above](#basic-graph-syntax) with some additional mechanisms to facilate communicating properties and setting up connections.
+They recursively define graphs which follow the structure mentioned [above](#basic-graph-syntax) with some additional mechanisms to facilitate communicating properties and setting up connections.
 This topic will be covered in detail in section [Subgraphs](#subgraphs) after vertex declarations and connection declarations are covered.

 ## Vertex Declarations
 TODO